orpatashnik/StyleCLIP/README.md

 - Latent mapper, trained to manipulate latent vectors according to a specific text description.
 - Global directions in the StyleSpace.

-We are still working to put all the code.
-Currently, the repository contains the code for the optimization and for the global directions.
-The work is still in progress -- stay tuned!

 ## Updates
 **6/4/2021** Add mapper training and inference (including a jupyter notebook) code